Discover What Our Customers

 Development finance comes in many guises.
-In essence, this type of borrow is used to fund the building or significant refurbishment of property - from conversions to full renovations.
+In essence, this type of borrowing is used to fund the building or significant refurbishment of property - from conversions to complete renovations.

 Most development finance loans are short-term and last only until the building project is complete.
 Still, terms can vary significantly from a few months to several years on larger commercial development projects.

-Property development loans are repaid when the build has finished, the loan is repaid, typically by selling the finished property or refinancing through a longer-term mortgage.
+Property development loans are repaid when the build has finished, typically by selling the finished property or refinancing through a longer-term mortgage.
 This exit strategy is a vital part of the development finance application process.

-The Revolution Brokers team is an independent, whole-of-market broker, negotiating competitive development finance for projects all across the UK.
+The mortgage advisors team is an independent, whole-of-market broker negotiating competitive development finance for projects across the UK.
 For impartial advice, give us a call on 0330 304 3040 or email the team at [email protected].

 How Do I Know if I am Eligible for Property Development Finance?

-There are lots of different types of lenders and property development finance products, so if you're planning a development, there is likely a loan for you.
+There are many different types of lenders and development finance products, so if you're planning a development, there are likely property development loans for you.

 Specialist lenders deal in niche property development finance applications, including: